awsdocs/iam-user-guide/doc_source/reference_policies_iam-condition-keys.md

 }
 ```
 `azp` Field Set
 The following example policy works for hybrid apps that do set the `azp` field\.
-In this case the Google ID Token `aud` field value matches only the `accounts.google.com:oaud` condition key value\.
+In this case, the Google ID Token `aud` field value matches only the `accounts.google.com:oaud` condition key value\.
 The `azp` field value matches the `accounts.google.com:aud` condition key value\.

 ```
 {